anishsarum/nexus/README.md

 - Add/remove stocks to watchlist
 - View historical price charts
 - Fully functional virtual trading (buy/sell)
-- FastAPI backend for stock data, strategies, and analytics
+- FastAPI backend for stock data, strategies, analytics, and semantic analysis of news
+  - Semantic analysis uses both [finbert-tone](https://huggingface.co/yiyanghkust/finbert-tone) for sentiment classification and news from Finnhub for the news to be classified
 - TypeScript backend (Express)
 - All API routes versioned under `/api/v1/*` (Node) and `/pyapi/api/v1/*` (Python)
 - Modular code for strategy builder, analytics, and real-time updates